 We are a provider of online education and technology services in China.
 While our education services cover a wide range of subjects, including vocational education, continuing education, basic education and higher education, we have been focusing on vocational education since our inception in 2013.
 We currently provide approximately 407 vocational training courses that cover a wide range of subjects such as mechanics, electrical, auto repair and construction.
 We also provide technology services including software development as well as comprehensive cloud services for private companies, academic institutions and government agencies in the PRC.
-Revenue from our online education services accounts for 99.5%, 98.6% and 98.7%, respectively, of our revenue for the six months ended September 30, 2019 and the fiscal years ended March 31, 2019 and 2018 and revenue from technology services accounts for the balance.
+Revenue from our online education services accounts for 98.6% and 98.7% of our revenue for fiscal year ended March 31, 2019 and 2018, respectively, and revenue from technology services accounts for the balance.